opencog/link-grammar/link-grammar/dict-atomese/README.md

 This is meant to work with dictionaries created by the code located in the [OpenCog learn repo](https://github.com/opencog/learn).

-**Version 0.9.2** -- All basic features have been implemented.
+**Version 0.9.3** -- All basic features have been implemented.
 All known bugs have been fixed.
+Some more complex modes have not yet been implemented.
+The code base is not stable, and is subject to change, including possibly large revisions.

 Building
 --------